joshcallawaydev/breeze-ui-web/README.md

 BreezeUI is a Tailwind CSS library designed to provide a set of customizable animations and components for web developers.
 With BreezeUI, you can easily enhance your web applications with smooth, dynamic visual effects.

+This is the marketing website for BreezeUI.
+Another repo will be created for managing the npm package.

 ## Features

 - **Custom Animations**: Use predefined animated backgrounds and components.